Projects per year

 Achievements

-Thérèse is chairperson of the European Master's in Human Rights & Democratisation, the longest-established postgraduate programme sponsored by the European Commission.
-In addition, she sits on governing body of the Global Campus of Human Rights, a global network of more than 100 universities educating the next generation of human rights professionals.
+Thérèse is chairperson of the European Master's in Human Rights & Democratisation, an interdisciplinary postgraduate programme sponsored by the European Commission, and she sits on the governing body of the Global Campus of Human Rights, a network of more than 100 universities educating the next generation of human rights professionals.

 Thérèse studied law at University College Dublin and Cambridge University, and became a member of King's Inns, Dublin where she was admitted to the Bar.